Habitability

-Habitability refers to the adequacy of an environment for human living.
+Habitability is the adequacy of an environment for human living.
 Where housing is concerned, there are generally local ordinances which define habitability.
-If a residence complies with those laws it is said to be habitable.
+If a residence complies with those laws, it is said to be habitable.
 In extreme environments, such as space exploration, habitability must take into account psychological and social stressors, due to the harsh nature of the environment.

 Habitability in law

 Habitability is the conformance of a residence or abode to the implied warranty of habitability.
 A residence that complies is said to be habitable.
 It is an implied warranty or contract, meaning it does not have to be an express contract, covenant, or provision of a contract.
 There was no implied warranty of habitability for tenants at common law and the legal doctrine has since developed in many jurisdictions through housing laws and regulations.

 Habitability is a common law doctrine that is largely synonymous with tenantability.
 In Architecture, the term habitability is understood to be an umbrella term for the suitability and value of a built habitat for its inhabitants in a specific environment over time.

 In order to be habitable, such housing usually: